GaryBoone/incr_stats/README.md

 ### Benchmarks

 [Criterion](https://github.com/bheisler/criterion.rs) benchmarks are included to allow comparisons of the incremental, memoized, and batch statistics calculations.
+The actual experimental times will vary between machines and operating systems, so here we consider these representative and make relative comparisons.

 For datasets with 10 and 1,000,000 randomized values, here is the total time to calculate [lower is better]: